BellowingButcher/alarmingClock/pseudocode.md

 - Parts of the clock
     - Display
         - Hours
+            - 12 unit hours
-            - 12 hour
+                - Starts at 1 and goes to 12
+                - **incriments** every time the minute resets to 1

+            - 24 unit hours
-            - 24 hour
+                - starts at 00 and goes until 24
+                - **incriments** every time minute resets to 1
         - Minutes
             - 60 Units
-                - Starts at 0 and **Incriments** every time the Seconds timer restarts at 0.
+                - Starts at 1 and **Incriments** every time the Seconds timer restarts at 1.
-                - When minutes gets to 59, it resets back to 0 after seconds **restarts** to zero again.
+                - When minutes gets to 59, it resets back to 1 after seconds **restarts** to 1 again.
         - Seconds
             -60 units
-                - Starts at 0 and **Incriments** 1 each time until it reaches 59.
-Then starts back at 0.
+                - Starts at 1 and **Incriments** 1 each time until it reaches 59.
+Then starts back to 1.
     - Alarm
         - Alarm time
             -